harshadura/Ideamart-GAE-Python-sms-api-wrapper/README.md

   README : Ideamart-GAE-Python-sms-api-wrapper
 --------------------------------------

-Dialog IdeaMart SMS Api wrapper purely written in Python ready to deploy in Google App Engine.
+Dialog IdeaMart SMS Api wrapper purely written in Python ready to deploy at Google App Engine.
+I guess now you wont take more than 10mins to write a simple SMS app! ;-)

 @author : harshadura

-@lastchanged : 25/09/2012
+@lastchanged : 14/03/2013